jlevy/kash/src/kash/docs/markdown/topics/b1_kash_overview.md

 You write a simple Python function, add a decorator, and it becomes an action you can use in your shell.

-Finally, getting really useful things to work still takes effort, so I've also added a number of little libraries to help with this.
+Finally, getting really useful things to work still takes effort, so I’ve also added a number of little libraries to help with this.

 ### Supporting Complex Tasks

-Because it's really just a set of Python libraries, kash is more capable than a typical shell.
+Because it’s really just a set of Python libraries, kash is more capable than a typical shell.
 It is starting to become a sort of AI-friendly scripting framework as well.

 Inputs and outputs of commands are stored as files, so you can easily chain commands together and inspect intermediate results.

-When possible, actions are nondestructive and idempotent—that is, they will either create new files or simply skip an operation if it's already complete.
+When possible, actions are nondestructive and idempotent—that is, they will either create new files or simply skip an operation if it’s already complete.

 So it can work a bit like a Makefile: suppose you run a command like `transcribe` on a video.
-If you've already run that command on the same YouTube URL, kash knows it and can recognize the downloaded video and transcribed text is already present in your current workspace.
+If you’ve already run that command on the same YouTube URL, kash knows it and can recognize the downloaded video and transcribed text is already present in your current workspace.